Honors Student Association

-Students who meet the academic criteria (overall 3.5 GPA and at least 12 credit hours) will be invited to join the organization each semester.
-Once invited, students will receive a passcode to join and will be required to pay a one-time membership fee of $80.
+Students who meet the academic criteria (3.5 overall GPA and at least 12 credit hours completed) and who are currently enrolled will be invited to join the organization.
+Once invited, students will receive a passcode to join and will required to pay a one-time membership fee of $85.
 The passcode expires at the end of each semester.

 Students are encouraged to become active in the Johnson County Community College chapter of Phi Theta Kappa, called Alpha Iota Gamma.
 Programs and volunteer opportunities are offered on a regular basis in the areas of leadership, service, fellowship and scholarship.